keeto/creme/README.md

 When passing an object for the `attributes` argument, most of the fields are passed directly to the underlying Incremental DOM implementation.
 Creme, however, allows you to specify three special properties that affect how your element gets patched into a container.

+#### `$key` and `$static`

-The first one is `$key`, which is used as a unique identifier for the element.
+The `$key` special attribute is used as a unique identifier for the element.
 Incremental DOM uses this value during its diff-ing process.

-The second one is `$static`, which is a key-value map of the static properties of an element.
+The `$static` special attribute must be key-value map of the static properties of an element.
 The value of these properties never change in-between renderings.
 Setting this attribute requires you to pass a `$key` as well.

 ```js
 var myInput = creme.input({